-The management does not expect that the adoption of the Standards listed above will have a material impact on the financial statements of the Company in future periods.
+The management of the Company does not expect that the application of these amendments could have an impact on the Company's financial statements in future periods should such transactions occur.

 4. SIGNIFICANT ACCOUNTING POLICIES

 4.1 Basis of preparation